More clouds Wednesday before rain and storms Thursday-Friday

 First Alert Forecast

-Breezy north winds between 5-15 mph will subside after sunset tonight.
-Skies will become partly overnight with lows dropping into the middle to upper 40s.
+HUNTSVILLE, Ala.
+(WAFF) - Breezy north winds between 5-15 mph will subside after sunset tonight.
+Skies will become partly overnight with lows dropping into the middle the to upper 40s.

 Copyright 2021 WAFF.
 All rights reserved.